chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 The rules will affect both of clients and servers in the pod by default, but you can affect only one side by selecting the request headers.

-This section provides some examples to specify the affected side, you should adjust the header selector in rules.
+This section provides some examples to specify the affected side, you can adjust the header selector in rules depend on your particular cases.

 ### Client side